Norfolk and Suffolk Combined County Authority

-The Norfolk and Suffolk Combined County Authority is a proposed combined authority in eastern England.
-The proposal is linked to the English Devolution Bill, first outlined in 2024 by the Starmer ministry.
-The region would have a directly elected mayor.
-The first election will be held in May 2026.
+The Norfolk and Suffolk Combined County Authority is a planned strategic authority and combined county authority for the ceremonial counties of Norfolk and Suffolk in eastern England.
+The authority is expected to be established in 2026.
+Its creation is linked to the English Devolution and Community Empowerment Act 2026, first outlined in a white paper in 2024 by the Starmer ministry.
+The authority will have a directly elected mayor who will be a member of the Mayoral Council for England and the Council of the Nations and Regions.
+The first mayoral election is expected to be held in May 2028.